L0rdT33z/Google-Drive-Proxy-Player-NGINX/readme.md

 ## Why NGINX ?

-NGINX Proxy can handle a lot of concurrents for best performance.
+NGINX Proxy can handle a lot of concurrent for best performance.

 I saw a lot of Proxy Player Scripts use curl or createReadStream so I decided to make it with only NGINX.